 BODYBUILDING & FIBER INTAKE: HOW MUCH FIBER SHOULD YOU EAT?

-It may not be the most exciting topic in the world, but proper fiber intake is a highly important yet often overlooked aspect of proper nutrition when it comes to optimizing overall health and body composition.
+It may not be the most exciting topic in the world, but proper fiber intake is a highly important yet often overlooked aspect of nutrition when it comes to optimizing overall health and body composition.

 In this post I’ll be breaking it all down into simple terms by explaining what fiber is, why you need it, how much to eat, and which foods are the best sources to meet your daily fiber intake.